Need to talk? Call 1800 882 436.

 Resources and support

-To read more about your child’s condition, see the Royal Children’s Hospital Melbourne website or the Heart Kids website.
-Both websites have information about specific heart conditions, as well as how each condition is usually managed.
+To read more about your child's condition, visit the Royal Children's Hospital Melbourne website.
+They have information on specific heart conditions, and how each condition is managed.

 Speak to a maternal child health nurse